City in Missouri, United States

 68°FAvg High Temp

 Springfield is the third most populous city in the U.S. state of Missouri and the county seat of Greene County.
 The city's population was 169,176 at the 2020 census.
-Out of all cities in the US with the name Springfield, this city is the largest one.
 It is the principal city of the Springfield metropolitan area, which had an estimated population of 487,061 in 2022 and includes the counties of Christian, Dallas, Greene, Polk, and Webster.
 Springfield is the largest city in the Ozarks region, and sits on the Springfield Plateau, which ranges from nearly level to rolling hills.Wikipedia

 The Great Plains represent some of the most genuinely affordable cost of living in the United States.
 Cities like Omaha, Kansas City, and Des Moines consistently rank near the top of affordability indices while maintaining real cultural amenities.
 Kansas City has emerged as a surprising food, arts, and startup destination.
 Omaha's financial services backbone — anchored by Berkshire Hathaway and a cluster of insurance and banking firms — provides white-collar economic stability that defies the region's agricultural image.